lineality/Online_Voting_Using_One_Time_Pads/README.md

 - can a standard ballot sized csv file fit into a .csv file?

 # input and clarity standard: a very long and vague story that needs to be very brief and clear: what are symbols and what gets printed?

+## Empirical Process and Coordinated Decisions: 20203.09.25
+1. applications of quantizing vs. infinite derivation and integration of process modules
+2. von Neumann's bifurcation of roles in self-replicating processes